6 May 2014

 I have only read a couple of books by Jodi Picoult so far, although I have another three on my to-be-read shelf.
 I picked this one up from a church bookstall a couple of years ago; the cover looked appealing, the blurb on the back intriguing.

-As with others by Jodi Picoult, 'The Tenth Circle' is quite a powerful novel which examines some contemporary issues in a realistic way.
+As with others by Jodi Picoult, 'The Tenth Circle' is quite a powerful novel.
+It examines some contemporary issues in a realistic way.
 I read ten pages or so each evening for a while, but by the time I was half-way through, I could scarcely put down.
 The theme is a clever idea: the novel explores the dark side of ordinary humans - the deep-down tendencies towards violence, deceit, betrayal, and so on, no matter how well we manage to hide them.

 Interwoven with the storyline are excerpts from one character's university lectures about Dante and his 'circles of hell', where he allocates different punishments for different kinds of offenders.
 There's a bit of discussion about modern day equivalents, and a gradual realisation that, worse than anything, is lying to oneself.